 Your insurance agency might recommend higher policy limits based on the types of vehicles you own and how they’re used.

-Semi-trucks, tractor-trailers, and other vehicles with a Rhode Island Department of Transportation serial number will have additional liability coverage requirements, depending on the type of vehicle and how it’s used.
+Semi-trucks, utility trailers, cargo trailers and other vehicles with a Rhode Island Department of Transportation serial number will have additional liability coverage requirements, depending on the type of vehicle and how it’s used.

 You can see if your business needs these additional requirements by checking your USDOT number or docket number with the Federal Motor Carrier Safety Administration.